-In a case where the cooperating teacher and/or supervisor feel the student needs to put forth more effort, he/she will be notified.
-It is at this time that the Field Experience Office should be notified as well.
-In most cases a "Notification of Need to Improve for Student Teachers" form will be completed whereby the specific areas in which improvement is needed and the expected behavior outcomes are delineated.
+In the case where the cooperating teacher and/or supervisor feel that the student needs to put forth more effort, they will be notified.
+It is at this time that the Field Office should be notified as well.
+In most cases, a Notification of Need to Improve for Student Teachers form will be completed whereby specific areas in which improvement is needed and expected behavior outcomes are delineated.
 A meeting will be held to discuss the information on this form.
-If these outcomes are met to the satisfaction of the Field Experience Office, the student will be successful in the placement experience.
+If these outcomes are met to the satisfaction of the Field Office, the student will be successful in the placement experience.

-If, however, the student teacher does not meet these expected behavior outcomes, the supervisor must complete a form titled, "Identification, Assistance or Dismissal of Candidate Enrolled in Student Teaching."
-At a meeting that includes the appropriate parties and the Director of Field Experiences, the information on the form will be discussed and the student will be informed that he/she will not receive a passing grade for student teaching and will not be recommended for a California Teaching Credential.
+If, however, the student teacher does not meet these expected behavior outcomes, the supervisor must complete a form titled Identification, Assistance, or Dismissal of Candidate Enrolled in Student Teaching.
+At a meeting that includes the appropriate parties and the Director of Field Experiences, the information on the form will be discussed and the student will be informed that they will not receive a passing grade for student teaching and will not be recommended for a California Teaching Credential.
 Future options will be discussed at that time.

-Please see in appendix:
+Please see in Appendix: